juliakaltenborn/juliakaltenborn.github.io/_includes/about.md

 I am a queer, white woman from an academic household and a rich country (Germany), with a chronic blood condition.
 Where I can, I try to extend my privileges to others.

 Please feel always free to reach out to me **if you consider yourself as a member of an underrepresented or discriminated group** in the ML or cryospheric community and have specific requests of how I can support you.
 This can range from reviewing CVs and applications, to talking through questions such as "how can I find my way into those communities?".
 When you get in touch with me, there is no need to explain or justify in which way you consider yourself discriminated.

+### Bio
+I was born in Europe, and spend my childhood and young adult years in Germany, Switzerland, and Italy.
+I studied Cognitive Science in Osnabrück, because I was curious about everything and was exposed to the widest range of discplines, ranging from philosophy to computer science there.
+To my own surprise, coding and solving AI puzzles became quickly my personal highlights of my program.
+I was thrilled when I got the chance to be a TA for the two AI & logic programming courses.
+In order to figure out if I like research, I got involved in Dr. Leonid Berov's project to teach models how to tell good stories (also, I am a big fantasy book lover).
+I got more research exposure at the INRS in Quebec under the supervision of Prof. Taha Ouarda.
+In the same year, I also went to Tokyo for an exchange semester.
+It gave me the possibilty to learn how education and academia looks like in a culture that was new for me and to explore different ways of living.
+Following my passion for ice and snow for my bachelor thesis, I worked together with Dr. Amy Macfarlane, Dr. Viviane Clay, and Dr. Martin Schneebeli to segment and classify snowpack profiles with ML.
+Those measurements have been collected during MOSAiC, the largest polar expedition of our history.
+After my BSc thesis I worked for a couple of months with Dr. Lenka Novak under the supervision of Prof. Tapio Schneider to track extra-tropical cyclones with Fourier Neural Operators.
+At this point, I already knew I wanted to combine my joy for coding with my love for our planet Earth.

+To follow that path, I joined Prof. David Rolnick's lab as a research MSc student at McGill University & Mila in 2021.
+During that time I was focusing on emulating climate models with machine learning, resulting in the dataset paper ClimateSet.
+In 2023, I fast-tracked to the PhD program.
+I wanted to have the possibility to continue building my own research and to explore Machine Learning for Cryospheric Sciences in depth.

+Beyond research, being emerged, learning from and fighting for nature is most important to me.
+I have been involved in climate activism since I am 14 years old.
+Recently, in summer 2023, I traversed the Juneau icefield as part of field-educational expedition program.
+I did that to __learn from nature in nature__.
+It gave me access to and a whole new understanding of our cryosphere and changed my way of developing ML models for applied research substantially.

+Since January 2024, I am in Davos and involved in the model development, data campaign planning and data collection for a new measurement device engineered by Tiziano Di Pietro.
+Subsequently, we want to train a new ML model to predict snowpack stability in-situ.
+We belief that this project has the potential to become highly impactful for in-situ avalanche warning teams.